Wednesday, September 22, 2021

 Johnny Cash (1932-2003)

 Country singer born in Kingsland, AR.
 He was inducted into the Country Music Hall of Fame, Rock and Roll Hall of Fame, and received the Grammy Lifetime Achievement Award.
 “Folsom Prison Blues,” “I Walk the Line,” “Ring of Fire” and “Hurt” rank in the top 1% of all time.
-His live At Folsom Prison album is featured in the DMDB book The Top 100 Albums of All Time.
+His live Live at Folsom Prison album is featured in the DMDB book The Top 100 Albums of All Time and is a DMDB Hall of Fame inductee.
 That album, as well as At San Quentin and American Recordings rank in the top 1000 albums of all time.
 Read more.

 Alan Jackson (1958-)